If we could sum up our message at Secret Double Octopus, it would be that password authentication is outdated and dangerous.

 What is Offline Cracking?

 Offline Password Cracking is an attempt to extract one or more passwords from a password storage file that has been recovered from a target system.
 Typically, this form of cracking will require that an attacker has already attained a high level of access to a system, in order to gain access to the necessary file.
-Once the hackers gain access to the stored passwords, they are able to move freely through the a wide range of network accounts.
+Once the hackers gain access to the stored passwords, they are able to move freely through a wide range of network accounts.

 Well known instances of Offline Cracking